amochkin/carbon-book/content/about.md

 ---
-title: "About"
+title: 'About'
-description: "About this site"
+description: 'About this site'
 ---

 This is a sample About page.
 It demonstrates a regular single page rendered by the theme.